william-nagel/main/README.md

-## See the readme.md file located under the Documentation directory
+## See the readme.md file located under the /HL7Service/Documentation directory